GeneralBots/botbook/src/07-gbapp/observability.md

 ## Log Directory Organization

 The logging system organizes output by component within the `./botserver-stack/logs/` directory.
-System logs from the main BotServer application appear in the system subdirectory.
+System logs from the main botserver application appear in the system subdirectory.
 Storage service operations are captured in the drive subdirectory.
 Database activity from PostgreSQL goes to the tables subdirectory.
 The cache subdirectory contains logs from the caching layer.
 LLM server interactions are recorded in the llm subdirectory.

 Additional services have their own logging locations.
 Email service logs appear in the email subdirectory.
 Identity and authentication events are captured in the directory subdirectory.
 Vector database operations go to the vectordb subdirectory.
 Video meeting activities are logged in the meet subdirectory.